What is Oral and Maxillofacial Surgery?Chris Tye2021-05-29T23:20:50+00:00

 To be certified as an oral and maxillofacial surgeon, a doctor must undergo up to six additional years of hospital-based education following dental school.
 This preparation includes training in anesthesia, diagnostics, and surgical techniques.
 Thanks to this rigorous background, doctors are then prepared to address more severe concerns.
 For example, they can often repair facial trauma or perform orthognathic surgery.
 By realigning a patient’s jaw, an oral surgeon can treat advanced TMJ disorder, lessen the effects of sleep apnea, and reduce the likelihood of future dental damage.

-At Texas Oral Surgery Specialists, Dr. Chris Tye is both a licensed physician (M.D.) and dentist (D.D.S.).
-In fact, he was the first doctor in Tarrant County to earn these dual degrees.
+At Texas Oral Surgery Specialists, Dr. Chris Tye is a licensed physicians (M.D.) and dentists (D.D.S.).
+In fact, Dr. Tye was the first doctor in Tarrant County to earn these dual degrees.
 Dr. Tye performs a full range of oral surgery procedures.
 These treatments include dentoalveolar surgery, wisdom tooth removal, bone grafting, implant surgery, the placement of All-on-4® dental implants, and IV Sedation.
 Further, his friendly staff has also undergone extensive training.
 Their experience enables them to provide efficient assistance in the treatment room.
-They can also administer anesthesia, monitoring your vital signs the entire time to keep you fully sedated and completely safe.
-Our team’s compassion and empathy will also put you at ease and make your oral surgery more pleasant that you may ever have thought possible.
+The Oral Surgeons at TXOSS can also administer anesthesia, monitoring your vital signs the entire time to keep you fully sedated and completely safe.
+Our team’s compassion and empathy will also put you at ease and make your oral surgery more pleasant than you may ever have thought possible.